 The cooler evenings of fall create the perfect setting for an outdoor candlelit dinner, either with your special someone or with the entire family.
 Even if you’ve decked out your patio with a full POLYWOOD dining set the low-maintenance lumber and weather-resistant Sunbrella® cushions need a little more decoration to impress your guests.

-Creating fall outdoor dining tablescapes is simpler than you may be imagining, especially if you panicked when reading the word “tablescapes.”
-Just a few items and careful arrangement will elevate your table to a premiere dining destination.
+Creating fall outdoor dining tablescapes is simpler than you may imagine, especially if you panicked when reading the word “tablescapes.”
+Just a few items and careful arrangement will elevate your table to a premier dining destination.
 Just don’t forget the bug spray!

 Follow these instructions to liven up your fall dining tablescapes:

 Lighting is integral to your outdoor dining, but during your daylong cooking frenzy in your kitchen you may neglect the actual dining space.
 Relying on a nearby porch light can cast long shadows and make eating difficult – instead, liven up the dining table with a few scattered candles.

 The candles covering the POLYWOOD® Vineyard 7-Piece Nautical Trestle Folding Dining Set provide ample light.
 No fancy candlesticks needed: a straightforward brass or gold-colored set of candlesticks keep your candles firmly in place.
 If you are using a centerpiece the candles can easily zigzag down the table.
 Don’t feel obligated to maintain a straight line with the candles on your tablescape.

 Add Color With Napkins

 Often your outdoor dining table and your tableware will be fairly neutral, either a brown, beige, or earth tone or a white or grey.
 A terrific trick to add variation and contrast to your tablescape is to invest in colorful napkins.
 While these pink napkins are being used for a wedding tablescape, you can use the same principle to add color to your dining without the accompanying bouquet of pink flowers.